matronator/parsem/README.md

 ![Pars'Em logo](.github/parsem-logo.png)

-Simple lightweight templating engine made for (primarily) JSON, YAML and NEON templates.
+Simple lightweight templating engine made in PHP.

-Enhance your JSON/YAML/NEON files with variables and PHP functions as filters.
+Enhance your files with variables, conditional blocks and PHP functions as filters.
 Create re-usable templates by adding variable `<% placeholder %>`'s anywhere in your file and have the content change dynamically based on the arguments you provide.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->